Luggage ·20.06.2024

 Looking for new luggage?

 Time to trade your outdated luggage set in for a hardwearing alternative that can keep up with the demands of modern travel?
-Look no further than Carl Friedrik’s elegant luggage collection — with each piece backed by a lifetime guarantee.
+Look no further than Carl Friedrik’s elegant luggage collection, as each piece backed by a lifetime guarantee.

 The range recently starred in HBO’s ultra-luxurious TV drama, The White Lotus.
 If it’s good enough for the hotel’s ever-demanding guests, it’s sure to serve you well on your far-flung pursuits.